PelionIoT/mbl-docs/Docs/get_mbl_on_device/provision_developer.md

     * `<cert-name>`: A name for your developer certificate.

     Depending on whether or not you use the optional argument `--create-dev-cert`, MBL CLI will either create a new certificate (if you used the argument) or search for an existing one with that name in the Team Store (if you didn't use the argument).

+    * `<update-cert-name>`: A name for your update authenticity certificate, created earlier using the manifest tool.

+    Depending on whether or not you use the optional argument `--parse-update-cert`, you must also pass in

     * `<update-cert-path>`: The path to the `update_default_resources.c` file you created earlier using the manifest tool.